SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Prompt_Routing.md

    list provided by the routing config file.

 The final text output from this workflow is then matched against the category names in your routing config.
 If a match is found, the corresponding workflow is run.
-If no clear match can be determined, the system will retry a few times before falling back to a default workflow, named `_DefaultWorkflow`.
+If no clear match can be determined, the system falls back to a default workflow named `_DefaultWorkflow`.
+The number of categorization attempts before falling back is controlled by the `maxCategorizationAttempts` setting in the User config (default: `1`, meaning a single attempt with no retries).

 -----